afa7789/ascII_TABLE/README.md

 # ascII_TABLE
-a simple c script that will print a ascII table in a nice format.
+a simple c script that will print a extended ASCII table in a nice format.

 ## To compile on different platforms: